Charles Dickinson (attorney and duelist): Early life

-Dickinson was born at Wiltshire Manor in Caroline County, Maryland, the son of Elizabeth Walker and Henry Dickinson, the grandson of Sophia Richardson and Charles Dickinson (1695–1795), and the great-grandson of Rebecca Wynne (daughter of Dr. Thomas Wynne) and John Dickinson.
-He studied law under U.S. Chief Justice John Marshall, who wrote formal letters of introduction and recommendation for his student.
-Dickinson owned a house in Maryland for 3 years before moving to Tennessee, where he became a successful horse breeder and plantation owner.
-Within two years of his arrival in Tennessee, he courted and married the daughter of Captain Joseph Erwin.
-Unfortunately for Dickinson, he also ran afoul of fellow plantation owner and horse breeder, Andrew Jackson.
+Dickinson was born at Wiltshire Manor in Caroline County, Maryland, the son of Elizabeth Walker and Henry Dickinson, the grandson of Sophia Richardson and Charles Dickinson (1695–1795), and the great-grandson of Rebecca Wynne (daughter of Thomas Wynne) and John Dickinson.
+Dickinson's father was the Treasurer of the Eastern Shore 1777–78.
+Charles Dickinson studied law under U.S. Chief Justice John Marshall, who wrote formal letters of introduction and recommendation for his student.